loid-lab/e-commerce-api/README.md

 - `POST /auth/signup` — Register new user
 - `POST /auth/login` — Login and receive JWT
 - Authenticated routes require `Authorization: Bearer <token>`
+- Admin-only routes are protected using role-based middleware.
+A `User` must have a `Role` field set to `"admin"` to access them.
 ---

 ### 🧠 reCAPTCHA Support